Tule Bluet, Male - Coenagrionidae Enallagma carunculatum

 Appendages

-Note that the first 3 photos are of cold subject so the colors are not true while the 4th photo is after warming up so color is true
+First 3 photos are of cold subject so the colors are not true

 Located June 04, 2006 - Goshen Canyon, Utah County, Utah